 Deck Post Spacing Chart

 Beam length refers to the length of a beam that can be unsupported, and is the number listed in the third and fourth columns.
-This is indirectly telling you how far apart it is permissible to space your posts – you need to put posts a minimum of the listed beam length apart.
-The beam length is measured from the center of either post.
+Also, This is indirectly telling you how far apart it is permissible to space your posts – you need to put posts a minimum of the listed beam length apart.
+Besides, the beam length is measured from the center of either post.

 Maximum Joist Span